 Debian vs. Ubuntu — Debian and Ubuntu are the two names that Linux users hear from day one.
 Both of these are popular Linux distributions with a huge user base.
-One should know the differences and similarities before choosing any of these operating systems for personal or commercial purposes.
+One should know the differences and similarities before choosing these operating systems for personal or commercial purposes.

 If you have just arrived in the Linux world, you may have heard of Debian and Ubuntu.
 Debian and Ubuntu are the most popular Linux distributions.
 It is important to know what these two distributions stand for before implementing them in your workplace.

-These two distros are also important because you may not be directly using Ubuntu or Debian but whatever distribution you are using is most likely based on Debian or Ubuntu.
+These two distros are also important because you may not be directly using Ubuntu or Debian, but whatever distribution you are using is most likely based on Debian or Ubuntu.

 Debian Vs. Ubuntu

 Debian has a long history.
 The project was started back in 1993 by a number of people to provide a free operating system that is well-maintained and supported.
-It gradually became a big project with hundreds of volunteer programmers joining it.
+It gradually became a big project, with hundreds of volunteer programmers joining it.
 Today it has over a thousand active developers.

 Debian is completely managed by its community.
-It has its own laws that they call “The Debian Constitution“.
+It has its own laws that they call “The Debian Constitution.”

 Ubuntu was started by Mark Shuttleworth by a team of Debian developers in 2004 to provide an easy-to-use Linux desktop who also founded Canonical.
 So unlike Debian, Ubuntu is developed, maintained, and supported by a corporate, Canonical.